 - The Type of Case: Generally, “employment discrimination” is a broad category.
 Depending upon the type of discrimination involved, however, different types of damages may or may not be available.
-For example, if an employee files a discrimination case under the Americans with Disabilities Act, he or she might be able to recover punitive damages (damages which are essentially awarded to “punish” an employer for committing an act of discrimination).
+For example, if an employee files a discrimination case under the Americans with Disabilities Act, they might be able to recover punitive damages (damages that are essentially awarded to “punish” an employer for committing an act of discrimination).
 However, a discrimination case filed for age discrimination under the Age Discrimination in Employment Act might not allow for that possibility and may only provide for the possibility of compensatory damages (damages intended to compensate victims for expenses incurred as a result of the discrimination – such as lost wages, costs associated with the search for another job, medical expenses, and the like).

 - The Employer: Certainly, the identity of the employer itself will also make a difference in the amount likely to be recovered in a particular case.
 Some employers, for example, tend to be more litigation-oriented and less inclined to settle a case, while others are more inclined to make settlement offers fairly quickly.
 Additionally, the larger an employer is in terms of size, the greater the chances are that a larger settlement is likely.
 On the other side of the coin, if the employer is very small or not very financially profitable, the chances of a significant settlement are much lower.

 - Jurisdiction: The jurisdiction or particular state and court in which a case is filed may also make a significant difference in the amount of any potential award or settlement.
-This is because different states have different laws – some of which are more friendly to employees than others.
-You may live in a state that is very employer friendly and does not provide grounds for many wrongful discharge claims, while other states lean more toward employee-friendly laws, which would allow for the possibility of greater recoveries and settlement amounts.
+This is because different states have different laws, some of which are more friendly to employees than others.
+You may live in a state that is very employer-friendly and does not provide grounds for many wrongful discharge claims, while other states lean more toward employee-friendly laws, which would allow for the possibility of greater recoveries and settlement amounts.

 Keeping these different factors in mind, it is often difficult to determine a true “average” amount of settlement for a discrimination lawsuit or any specific amount that is “typically” received in a settlement.
 In saying this, however, it should be noted that there are certain statutory limits for employment discrimination lawsuits filed at the federal level, which vary based upon the size of the employer involved.
 At the federal level, the court can award up to:

-- $50,000 to an employee if the employer has between 15 and 100 employees;
+- $50,000 to an employee if the employer has between 15 and 100 employees,

-- $100,000 if the employer has 101 to 200 employees;
+- $100,000 if the employer has 101 to 200 employees,

-- $200,000 if the employer has 201 to 500 employees; and
+- $200,000 if the employer has 201 to 500 employees, and

 - $300,000 if the employer has more than 500 employees.